cloudquery/docs/docs/cli/commands/provider.md

 Examples:

-  # Downloads all providers specified in config.hcl:
+  # Downloads all providers specified in cloudquery.yml:
   cloudquery provider download
-  # Upgrades all providers specified in config.hcl
+  # Upgrades all providers specified in cloudquery.yml
   cloudquery provider upgrade
   # Upgrade one or more providers
   cloudquery provider upgrade aws
-  # Downgrades all providers specified in config.hcl
+  # Downgrades all providers specified in cloudquery.yml
   cloudquery provider downgrade
   # Downgrades one or more providers
   cloudquery provider downgrade aws, gcp